 Here’s why a sense of entitlement is killing our creativity and our industry:

-The author who wrote the blog post above did such a great job, I am going to mirror her post with mine.
-NO, I am not copying it.
-I just want to draw parallels between how creatives in WRITING are treated and how creatives in CRAFTING and DIY are treated.
-The underlying problem here is this level of entitlement and non-gratitude that we see these days, not just from readers but from peers and other businesses as well.
-The saddest part is that it’s only a few bad apples who have started infecting the bunch.
-This is becoming more and more prevalent and frequent.Why is it that we let the few ruin our experience and our joy?
-Is it only anecdotal that we feel like the negative feedback about our making money is more frequent?
-Is it really more frequent?
-Whether or not it is more frequent, my reaction to negative feedback and how it affects me is more intense as time passes.
-I deal it with it differently than before (I love that delete button!) but it still makes me question whether I can make a living doing this business that I actually do make a living at!
-It makes me question who I am doing this all for.
-And that is the challenge happening for creatives everywhere in this age where we are all more connected, more accessible, and there is so much more information at our fingertips.
+The author who wrote the blog post above did such a great job that I am going to mirror her post with mine.
+I want to draw parallels between how creatives in WRITING and creatives in CRAFTING and DIY are treated.
+One problem is the level of entitlement we see, not just from readers but peers as well.
+It’s only a few bad apples who have started infecting the bunch.
+This is becoming more and more prevalent.
+My reaction to negative feedback is more intense as time passes.
+I deal it with it differently than before and love that delete button!
+It still makes me question if I can make a living in a business where I actually do make a living!
+That is the challenge happening for creatives everywhere in an age where we are more connected and accessible.

 Let’s get started.
 Here are things people say: